 Sunny, mild weather expected in Las Vegas Valley early this week

-Sunny skies, mild winds and seasonable temperatures are expected to prevail in the Las Vegas Valley early this week in advance of a slight cooling trend.
+Sunny skies, mild winds and seasonal temperatures are expected to prevail in the Las Vegas Valley early this week in advance of a slight cooling trend.

-Sunny skies, mild winds and seasonable temperatures are expected to prevail in the Las Vegas Valley early this week in advance of a slight cooling trend.
+Sunny skies, mild winds and seasonal temperatures are expected to prevail in the Las Vegas Valley early this week in advance of a slight cooling trend.

-Monday should see highs from 80 to 82 degrees and northeast winds up to 10 mph, according to the National Weather Service forecast.
+Monday should see a high of 80 degrees and northeast winds up to 10 mph, according to the National Weather Service.

 Overnight lows will range from 52 to 57.

-High temperatures Tuesday and Wednesday are expected to be from 79 to 86 with overnight lows in the mid-50s.
+High temperatures Tuesday and Wednesday are expected to be in the low 80s with overnight lows in the mid-50s.

 No precipitation is in the forecast.